 Employees vs. Independent Contractors

-Aside from taxes, the biggest difference is the level of control an employer has over the worker.
+Aside from taxes, the biggest difference between employees and contractors is the level of control the employer has over the worker.

-Typically, an employer that partners with an independent contractor defines the scope of work but doesn’t have control over how the project is completed.
+Typically, an employer that partners with an independent contractor defines the scope of work but doesn’t have control over how, where or when the work is completed.
 Because the independent contractor often uses their own tools and equipment, expenses aren’t usually reimbursed.

 Independent contractors are just that… independent.
 They’re either paid by the project or by the hour, they set their own schedules, they can work offsite, and unlike employees, their work usually isn’t key to the success of the business.